MV Dreamward: Service history

-The ship had a scerial funnel to pass the Kiel Canal, you can see on the pictures at the left.

 Afterwards, she was also used for cruising around Europe.
 On 24 August 1999, Norwegian Dream was involved in a collision with the container ship (IMO 9134244) while en route from Zeebrügge, Belgium to Dover, England.
 Although her bow was damaged, Norwegian Dream continued to Dover under her own power.
 The IMO report states that the weather at the time was good with a slight sea and good visibility.
 Ever Decent was severely damaged, eventually listing 40 degrees to port.
 As a result of the collision Ever Decent caught fire and a toxic plume formed.
 The cargo her included all IMO hazmat classes except explosives, in particular, two containers of cyanide were a concern.
 Following the incident, Norwegian Dream was repaired at Lloyd Werft.

 In 2004 the ownership of Norwegian Dream was transferred to NCL's parent company Star Cruises, in preparation for possible sale or transfer to the Star Cruises fleet.
 On 10 December 2007, the cruise ship was involved in a further collision with a barge while leaving the port of Montevideo, Uruguay.
 The collision caused some damage above the waterline that did not appear to be serious.
 The collision caused several cars and five containers to fall off the barge, which closed the port for some time.